 Alex Del Dago

-Alex Del Dago is a first-year Ph.D. student in the Art & Architectural History graduate program at the University of Virginia.
+Alex Del Dago is a second-year Ph.D. student in the Art & Architectural History graduate program at the University of Virginia.
 Working with David Getsy, Alex studies and works in the field of Modern & Contemporary American Art, with an emphasis on gender & sexuality, queer studies, and social/political art and material culture.

 Prior to arriving in Charlottesville, Alex earned his B.A. in Art History & History, graduating summa cum laude and with University Honors from the University of North Florida.
 His senior thesis, “The Humanity of a Moment: Individuality, Identity, and Illness in the Art and Life of Hugh Steers,” focused on the American figurative painter Hugh Steers, whose portrayals of the HIV/AIDS crisis in New York during the early 1990s used ‘high art’ to humanize those living with AIDS and draw the viewer into the intimate embrace of loss, remembrance, and longing.